matheusb432/rust-course/notes/00-intro.md

 A foundational goal of Rust is to ensure that your programs never have undefined behavior.
 That is the meaning of "safety."
 Undefined behavior is especially dangerous for low-level programs with direct access to memory.
 About 70% of reported security vulnerabilities in low-level systems are caused by memory corruption, which is one form of undefined behavior.

+Rust doesn't have `null` as it uses the `Option<T>` type, which is much more effective in preventing extremely common bugs.

 ## Why Rust?

 - High-level language features without compromising performance